Recovery to me is a journey, not a place. This blog will break down the ambiguous concept and what it actually means to be “recovered.”

 Mental health doesn’t have easy answers, and there’s no one size fits all here.
 Different people experience different things – even if they’re going through the same thing, like anxiety.

 But does this mean recovery is impossible?
-I’ve made the journey sound so difficult already, experimenting in the hope of finding something that works and then having to keep at it for months to actually get it to work.
+I’ve made the journey sound so tricky already, experimenting in the hope of finding something that works and then having to keep at it for months to get it to work.

 For me, recovery isn’t the destination – the light at the end of the tunnel.
 Recovery is the journey, the series of steps taken a day at a time.

 When I first started feeling depressed, I just wanted to get rid of it.
 To not feel that way.
-I thought I could, if I tried really, really hard, I could just make it stop.
+I thought I could.
+If I tried really, really hard, I could just make it stop.
 I was unsuccessful.
-The feeling remained.
+My feelings remained.

 This frustrated me so much.
 I just wanted things to stop, for everything to get back to normal, for me to feel the same way everyone else did, to not be different.
 I ran away from home to escape it.
 I thought a different place would make things better.